aspiers/etrace/README.md

 profiler's built into emacs, the other being `profiler.el`.
 (They are both mentioned in [the Profiling section of the Elisp manual](https://www.gnu.org/software/emacs/manual/html_node/elisp/Profiling.html).)
+It records a separate trace using advice on the normal `elp.el` recording, since `elp.el` doesn't capture enough info itself.

 ## Usage